BillionaireDojo/.github/profile/README.md

 🤗 <b>Empathy</b>: Well... don't expect your player's empathy to be sky-high.
 So if you happen to mint a player with high empathy hold on to it!

 ### The Octagon
 This is where the fighting takes place.
+The outcome of a fight depends on the sum total of a player's stats, the higher the better, plus a degree of randomness that varies from level to level.

 The first thing players do here is select the level they want to play on.
 The Octagon has 3 levels:
-😈 <b>Maniac</b>:
+😈 <b>Maniac</b>: For hardcore players.
+On each round, you risk a 500 balance, and the degree of randomness is high, so players with lower stats can come out victorious.
+🫡 <b>Normal</b>: On each round, players risk 300 balance.
+There is a medium degree of randomness.
+👼 <b>Baby</b>: Easy-peasy.
+Best for first-timers.
+You risk 150 balance and randomness is low.

+<b>💭 Should I stay or should I go?</b>
+You can decide to leave your player in The Octagon for <i>n</i> number of rounds, or just pick a random match, fight it out, and go.
+If you leave your player in The Octagon, it will fight any random player, until the number of rounds has passed, or its balance hits zero.
+If you pick a random fight you will know the result instantaneously.

+🤕😴 <b>Recovery zone</b>:
+A common trait in all billionaires is that they can come back from setbacks stronger, so don't worry if your player's balance hits zero, they're still useful.
+Just put them in the recovery zone, wait some time, and their balance will rise again.
+Keep in mind though, that you can't come back forever, your balance will be a little less each time you recover...

+🔥 <b> Will it all end up in flames...? </b> 🔥
+Once all the players from a given team have hit 0 balance, that team is gone for good.
+The game ends when there is only one team with a balance above zero.

 ## 🥷🏿 Technology 🥷🏿
 (for geeks and shadowy super coders...)